Joseph0472/VuePagePractice/README.md

 | 4.
 Responsive Design and Animation Optimization   | 30 min | 40min |
 | 5.
 Test                                           | 30 min | 30min |

-## Reflections
+## Takeaways

-* It takes way more time than I expected.
-The main reason is that I spent decent amount of time in the pure CSS layout implementation.
-I also got expected issues e.g. finding free icons.
-* External styling should be used when the project scaling.
-* The tests can definately cover more after I'm more proficient in Vitest.
+* The tests can cover more after I'm more proficient in Vitest.
 * No util dependencies used.

 ## Project Setup